 - List of online training courses offered by Environmental Health and Safety (EHS) office, including those related to COVID-19>>

 - Take extra time to set expectations about how to communicate, goals for research, and any additional safety protocols or behavioral expectations that may be necessary for students who are doing research on-campus.
 Using or adapting the Undergraduate Research Contract through our office is one way to clearly set expectations.

 - Fall Undergraduate Research Showcase: The Center will be hosting an online poster session at the end of the Fall 2020 semester.
 You can have your students present their research projects virtually, and/or have your students view presentations online as a class assignment or extra credit opportunity.
 See the website for the most current information.

 - Flexible Teaching Guide for Fall 2020 classes (CTE)>>

 Tips for course-based research experiences for the 2020-2021 year:

 - Don’t take on too much: clearly identify the research-related learning outcomes you would like to focus on and backwards-design from there.
 You can use this visual of the Research Cycle and the corresponding learning outcomes (.doc) to generate ideas.

 - Students new to research often need more explicit scaffolding of research skills than many faculty realize.
-Use this fall as an opportunity to create videos, modules, or online activities to build up students’ research skills.
-You can use them this fall, and continue to use them in future semesters for your classes and with undergraduate and graduate students you are mentoring in research.
+If you are teaching an online or hybrid course this year, use the time as an opportunity to create videos, modules, or online activities to build up students’ research skills.
+You can use them this year, and continue to use them in future semesters for your classes and with undergraduate and graduate students you are mentoring in research.